 Property is either divided by agreement between you and your ex‑partner, by negotiation with each other or through your lawyers.
 If you and your ex-partner cannot agree on the division of property after genuinely attempting to do so, you may need to apply for a court order on how the property is to be divided.

-The legal framework to be applied when the court determines your property matter, whether a lawyer from one of our law firms, whether it be on the Sunshine Coast or Birbsane, is assisting you in negotiating your case or you are trying to work it out yourself, is set out in the Family Law Act.
+The legal framework to be applied when the court determines your property matter, whether a lawyer from one of our law firms, be it Sunshine Coast or Brisbane, is assisting you in negotiating your case or you are trying to work it out yourself, is set out in the Family Law Act.